 - Feed Type: Custom Post Type

-- Description: Contains the latest posts for a custom type (e.g. book)
+- Description: Contains the latest items for a custom type (e.g. book)

 - Example Feed: http://yourdomain.com/feed/?post_type=book